Optimal Quoting under Adverse Selection and Price Reading: Informational Risk: A First-Order Perspective

-\begin{rem} The value function $\vartheta$ and the optimal quotes depend on the discount rate $\rho$ whose value may appear arbitrary.
-When $\rho \to 0$, the value function blows up, but $\rho \vartheta$ converges towards a finite value called the ergodic constant of the problem.
-More importantly, finite differences of the value function, i.e. terms of the forms $D^k_+ \vartheta(q)$ and $D^k_- \vartheta(q)$, converge, hence the convergence of optimal quotes when $\rho \to 0$. \end{rem}
+\begin{rem} The value function \(\vartheta\) and the optimal quotes depend on the discount rate \(\rho\) whose value may appear arbitrary.
+When \(\rho \to 0\), the value function blows up, but \(\rho \vartheta\) converges towards a finite value independent of \(q\) called the ergodic constant of the problem.
+More importantly, finite differences of the value function, i.e. terms of the form \(D^k_+ \vartheta(q)\) and \(D^k_- \vartheta(q)\), converge, hence the convergence of optimal quotes when \(\rho \to 0\). \end{rem}